smok-serwis/pojeb/README.md

 * _dojeb your-package.jeb_ - install a package
 * _wyjeb your-package_ - uninstall a package
-* _przyjeb hostname@remotehost your-package.jeb_ - install a package on
+* _przyjeb username@remotehost your-package.jeb_ - install a package on
-  a remote machine'
+  a remote machine.
+If pojeb is not there already, it will be transparently installed via the ninja one-liner. **ssh** is obviously required, and **sudo** must be callable on the target.
 * _zajeb your-package_ - make a .jeb package file from a directory
   called your-package.
 This will result in a _your-package.jeb_ file.